VizTower/viz-transaction/README.md

 Using this library you can easily create and sign transactions for VIZ blockchain.
 It also allows you to multi-sign existing transactions or create them without signature at all.

+**NOTE:** You cannot translate broadcast transactions to the blockchain using this library.
+Only serialization and signature.
+To send transactions to the network, use any http/ws-library

 ## Example transaction

 Creates and signs a transaction with an ``award`` operation and without beneficiaries.